menu

 Buckatunna is a tiny town located in the state of Mississippi.
 With a population of 383 people and just one neighborhood, Buckatunna is the 239th largest community in Mississippi.

-Buckatunna is a blue-collar town, with 71.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Buckatunna is generally considered to be a blue-collar town.
+71.93% of the Buckatunna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Buckatunna is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Buckatunna who work in sales jobs (28.07%), office and administrative support (0.00%), and personal care services (0.00%).

 Buckatunna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.